kubeflow/website/content/docs/pipelines/sdk/dsl-recursion.md

 iterative model analysis, and hypertuning.
 The recursion support also covers the loop feature since it enables the same code block to be executed and exited based on dynamic conditions.

-## How to write a recursive function?
+## How to write a recursive function

 ### Decorator

 Decorate the recursive function with [kfp.dsl.graph_component](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_component.py) as illustrated below.
-No arguments to the decorator is required.
+And, the decorator does not require any arguments.
 ```python
 import kfp.dsl as dsl
 @dsl.graph_component